 St. Louis Cathedral

 Stunningly gorgeous, the dazzlingly white St. Louis Cathedral is the focal point in Jackson Square.

 The original structure was destroyed in a hurricane, rebuilt and then destroyed again by a city-wide fire.
 It was rebuilt a second time, only for it to be destroyed once more because the structure wasn’t large enough.
 The current construction you see today sits atop the former structure, on the burial sites of deceased New Orleans citizens.

 Several ghosts have been spotted on and around the grounds of the cathedral.
-The most noteworthy being former Pastor Pere Antoine, who has a reputation of showing up after people have noticed his portrait inside the cathedral.
+The most noteworthy is former Pastor Pere Antoine, who has a reputation for showing up after people have noticed his portrait inside the cathedral.
 He’s usually spotted in the alleyway next to the cathedral.